 - Here’s how the times work – for example, you will see in the Navigator that Peter Pan is at Deck 4 Balcony from 4-4:15.
 I thought no way… how on earth will we ever see him!
 What that means is that everyone that gets in line between 4 and 4:15 is guaranteed to see him no matter how long it takes!
 Perfect!

 - If you wish to knock out all of the princesses in one fell swoop, head to the shore excursions deck on the first afternoon of your voyage to get a ticket.
 They were out two mornings and only those with a ticket could participate.
 There is virtually no wait so get that ticket You will see Cinderella, Snow White, Ariel, Tiana, Belle and Rapunzel.
-Anna and Elsa are not on the boat as well and require a ticket!
+Anna and Elsa are now on the boat as well and require a ticket!

 - Same story for the Disney Jr. characters.
 Get a ticket at shore excursions on the first afternoon.
 You will meet Doc McStuffins, Jake and Sophia.